The Neighborhood Speed Watch Program lets you take an active role in helping to change driver behavior in your neighborhood.

 Requests for reduced speed limits in residential neighborhoods are the most frequent type received by GDOT.
 GDOT has a policy

 for posting reduced speed limits on residential streets.
-However, posting reduced speed limits alone will not change driver behavior.
+However, posting reduced speed limits alone does not change driver behavior.
 Educating drivers and residents is equally important.
-Getting residents involved, since they are the primary travelers in their neighborhoods, will work to reduce the travel speed on these neighborhood streets.
-This educational process will lead residents and motorists who frequently travel on the road to work together to pay more attention to their speeds in neighborhoods.
+This educational process leads you and motorists who frequently travel on your road to work together to pay more attention to speeds in neighborhoods.

 Rules of Conduct

-Participants should conduct the study from behind the street curb.
-Participants must wear the provided safety vests.
-Participants should have their vehicles parked away from the study area – on side streets or in private driveways.
+Conduct the study from behind the street curb and wear the provided safety vest.
+Have your vehicle parked away from the study area on a side street or in a private driveway.

 Do not argue with motorists who may stop or with other pedestrians.
 Instead, hand them a Speed Watch brochure and ask them to call the telephone number on the brochure if they have questions or objections to the program.
 Do not make gestures or verbal comments toward passing vehicles.
 Do not throw objects at vehicles or drivers.
 If confronted physically, your duty is to retreat.
 Do not fight.